The safety, wellness, and comfort of our residents and staff are our top priorities.

 * All recreation activities that involve external vendors, volunteers, entertainers have been limited or suspended.

-* Remaining recreation activities have been limited to 5 participants or fewer at a time.
+* Remaining recreation activities have been limited to 15 participants or fewer at a time.
 Programming has been adapted to ensure all residents have the opportunity to participate safely.
-In the event of a Probable or Confirmed outbreak, all group recreation activities will be suspended.
+In the event of a confirmed outbreak, all group recreation activities will be suspended.

 All staff and service workers are required to complete twice-daily health screening assessments and temperature checks before entering a Lodge at any time and during their shift.